OOMrConrado/UNSTA-Final-FrontEnd/README.md

 # 📂 Tienda - React + JSON Server CRUD App

-This is a simple web project for managing products in a store.
-It was built using React and `json-server` to simulate a RESTful API.
-It's ideal for learning or testing basic CRUD operations with a visual interface.
+This is a simple web project developed for a university assignment.
+It demonstrates how to manage products in a store using a visual interface.
+The application is built with React and uses `json-server` to simulate a RESTful API, allowing real-time interaction through AJAX requests.
+It's designed for educational purposes, focusing on learning and practicing basic CRUD operations (Create, Read, Update, Delete).

 ## 🚀 Prerequisites